INsReady/php-fpm-for-cms/README.md

 The reason to have this container image is because:

 1. The offical PHP docker image doesn't have enough extensions for Drupal or WordPress
-2. The offical Drupal or WordPress images are all-in-one style (Web server, PHP and CMS)
+2. The offical Drupal or WordPress images are all-in-one style (Web server, PHP and CMS), which is not scalable.

 This image contains: